National President and Board Chair

 Lisa is an experienced marketing leader with particular expertise in high growth acquisition, digital technology and branding.

+Lisa is the International Astronautical Conference Director at the Space Industry Association of Australia.
 Lisa’s experience spans high growth companies in telecommunications, financial services, technology, automotive and travel both in marketing and advertising including brands such as amaysim (Optus), Tyro, Aussie Home Loans, CMC Markets, Hyundai, Tourism Tasmania, Bankwest, Volvo and LG.

 Lisa is the Founder and Director of 10 Pieces, an environmentally sustainable travel initiative for which she was nominated as a Hero of Travel in 2018.
 She is also a member of the Marketing Academy’s advisory council and 2020 Alumni, and the University of Technology Sydney’s advisory to Advanced MBA students.